Ponera coarctata

-Ponera coarctata is a species of ant native to Europe, eastern and central Asia, the Caucasus region, north Africa, the Anatolia peninsula and on the eastern coast of the US.
+Ponera coarctata is a species of ant native to Europe, the Caucasus region, the Anatolia peninsula, north Africa, central and eastern Asia and on the eastern coast of the US.
 Closely related to the P. pennsylvanica species, the species was discovered in 1802 by Pierre André Latreille.

 Description

 P. coarctata workers are a light to dark brown, with few hairs, though the density of the hairs increase on the ant's gaster.
 Their eyes are very small and usually difficult to see.

 The queens are very similar to workers, though they are larger and bear larger and more obvious eyes.

 Workers measure at 3.0 – 3.5mm, queens at 4.0 – 4.5mm and males measure at 3.4 – 3.8mm.

 In general, the species show to be smaller in size and lighter in colour when closer to the Mediterranean when compared to samples from more northern Europe, this trait is shared with the closely related species P. pennsylvanica.
 The difference in colouration is thought to be due to the drier climate.